 Taxicab Discrimination Complaint

-If you believe you were discriminated against by a taxi driver or company while in the District of Columbia, you can file a complaint with both the DC Taxicab Commission and the DC Office of Human Rights by completing the form below.
-The DC Taxicab Commission will investigate the incident and make a determination that could result in a fine or action against the driver or company.
+If you believe you were discriminated against by a taxi driver or company while in the District of Columbia, you can file a complaint with both the Department of For-Hire Vehicles and the DC Office of Human Rights by completing the form below.
+The Department of For-Hire Vehicles will investigate the incident and make a determination that could result in a fine or action against the driver or company.
 The DC Office of Human Rights will initiate its own complaint procedure, which includes: (1) an initial interview with you to learn more about what occurred; (2) a mediation between you and the driver or a representative of the company; and (3) a formal investigation if necessary.
 The Office of Human Rights can require a driver and/or company to pay monetary or other damages to an individual who was subjected to discrimination.
 More information on the Office of Human Rights complaint procedures can be found at ohr.dc.gov/complaints.

 You cannot be discriminated against by taxi drivers or companies in the District of Columbia based on these protected traits: race, color, religion, national origin, sex, age, place of residence or business, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, political affiliation, matriculation (status as a student), familial status, and genetic information.